 Besides all that, there’s certainly another quality when working on the floor.
 There’s something very “basic” to it.
 Something “grounded.”
 Hard to explain in words perhaps, but I’d like to compare it with a child playing on the floor.
 It’s very natural to work, live, and play on the floor.
 It gives a intimate and pleasant connection.

-Perhaps it’s clear that I’m not such a fan of Table Thai myself (seen from out a practitioner’s point of view, not so much that of the receiver).
+Perhaps it’s clear that I’m not such a fan of Table Thai myself.
 Nevertheless, I need to admit that even in Thailand there’s quite a lot of work done on the table, mostly by the blind.
-Thai Massage given by blind masseurs in Thailand is very common and, as far as I have experienced, it’s mostly done on a large table (usually with a size between a single and double bed).
+Thai Massage given by blind masseurs in Thailand is very common and, as far as I have experienced, it’s mostly done on a large massage table, usually with the table having a size between a single and double bed.

 Now, for the blind, I assume that working on a table is more comfortable, easier, because a table gives clear reference points for a practitioner who can’t see.
 I suppose the same reason applies for Chair Thai Massage sessions done by the blind.